spring2go/geekstore/README.md

 A developer oriented, headless ecommerce framework based on Spring + GraphQL + Angular.

-> **Headless** means GeekStore only focus on backend, it does not care which frontend stack you use.
+> **Headless** means GeekStore only focus on the backend, it does not care which frontend stack you use.
-> GeekStore is built for developers, it only exposes a group of ecommerce Admin&Shop APIs(in GraphQL), by calling these APIs, developers
+> GeekStore is built for developers, it only exposes a group of ecommerce admin&shop APIs(in GraphQL), by calling these APIs, developers
-> can query data(such as query product data), or mutate data(such as add item with id '123' into current order).
+> can query data(such as query product data), or mutate data(such as add item with id '123' to the current order).
-> So, if you want to develop ecommerce application based on GeekStore, you just need to implement the store frontend
+> So, if you want to develop ecommerce application based on GeekStore, you just need to implement the shopping frontend
 > based on your specific business needs.
-For example, you can leverage Angular/React/Vue, whatever frontend stack you like to build your store
+For example, you can leverage Angular/React/Vue, whatever frontend stack you like to build your
-> frontend.
-You just don't need to re-build the backend, since GeekShop is already there, it's an ecommerce platform
-> without a 'head'.
+> shopping UI.
+There is no need to re-build the backend, since GeekStore is an ecommerce backend without a 'head'.

 > GeekStore is licensed with MIT license, you can change/extend as you need.